There’s Nothing Like Hitting the Bike Trails in Maine

 Maine Lighthouse Ride – South Portland

-The ride benefits the Eastern Trail Alliance and its goal of building a 65-mile greenway from Kittery to South Portland.
-The greenway will be part of the East Coast Greenway, a more than 3,000 mile trail, from Maine to Key West, Florida.
+Biking in Portland, Maine, is great in any direction.
+This event benefits the Eastern Trail Alliance and its goal of building a 65-mile greenway from Kittery to South Portland.
+The greenway will be part of the East Coast Greenway, a more-than-3,000-mile trail from Maine to Key West, Florida.
 It’s a multi-route event with phenomenal views of the coastline and nine historic lighthouses.

 Dempsey Challenge – Lewiston